datacraft-dsc/DEPs/6/README.md

 # Specification

 The **Operation Metadata** information should be managed using an API on the Invokable Rest Agent.
-The service providers hosting the API should expose the following capabilities in the Ocean Agent via HTTP REST.
+The service providers hosting the API should expose the following capabilities in the Agent via HTTP REST.

 ## Service Delivery